JustinInCoding/BullseyeSwiftUI/README.md

 - State in SwiftUI is used to make your user interface accurately represent the internal state of your app, also means your user interfaces and your state are always consistent
 - @State is a special keyword that says this is a state variable, means whenever a state variable changes, SwiftUI is going to automatically recompute the body, resolve the body of the view, and so the view and state variable are always in sync
 - using $ sign before the state variable cause we want to convert our state variable to a binding into the state variable
+- use Control + click to check the description that you don't know
+- SwiftUI was designed to solve the problem of the mismatch between user interface and application state.
+One of the things SwiftUI provides to help with this is something called Bindings
+- Bindings are a way of that a particular user interface view will always be tied to a particular state value

 ## Acknowledgements